deexno/checkmk-telegram-plus/README.md

 systemctl status checkmk-telegram-plus
 ```

-6. Copy the Notify Script into the CheckMK directory so that we can later create notificationrules which use our plugin.
+6. Copy the Notify Script into the Check_MK directory so that we can later create notificationrules which use our plugin.
 ```bash
 omd_site=<YOUR OMD SITENAME>
 cp telegram_plus_notify_listener /omd/sites/$omd_site/local/share/check_mk/notifications/